-5 Strategies to Overcome Communication Overload
+5 Strategies to overcome communication overload

-Are you distracted from an overflowing inbox that seems to haunt you 24/7?
-Do you struggle to keep up with all the Slack threads, zoom requests and messages you get in a day?
-Do you find yourself cringing at the dulcet tones of your mobile phone message notifications?
 In this era of instant communications, social media and rapidly changing technologies, communication overload is becoming a very real and increasingly common issue.
 Read on to find out what communication overload is and learn 5 strategies to help reduce the overwhelm you’re feeling and to keep you focused on the top priorities in your work and life.

 What is communication overload?